 Recency of Education Policy:

-If the most recent degree obtained is dated more than 10 years ago, a student would have to complete, with a grade of C+ or better, 9 credits of specific college work:
+If the prerequisites were completed more than 10 years ago, a student would have to complete, with a grade of C+ or better(unless otherwise noted), the following:

 For a student interesting in applying for the MS program, those 9 credits would include: